NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 Item | Reference | Confirmed
 ---|---|---
-All the required inputs are passed to Streamline: depth buffers, motion vectors, HUD-less color buffers  | Section 5.0  | Common constants and frame index are provided for **each frame** using slSetConstants and slSetFeatureConstants methods   |  Section 7.0 |
+All the required inputs are passed to Streamline: depth buffers, motion vectors, HUD-less color buffers  | Section 5.0  |
+Common constants and frame index are provided for **each frame** using slSetConstants and slSetFeatureConstants methods   |  Section 7.0 |
-All tagged buffers are valid at frame present time, and they are not re-used for other purposes | Section 5.0 | Buffers to be tagged with unique id 0 | Section 5.0 | Make sure that frame index provided with the common constants is matching the presented frame | Section 8.0 | Inputs are passed into Streamline look correct as well as camera matrices and dynamic objects | Debug plugin guide (separate doc) |
+All tagged buffers are valid at frame present time, and they are not re-used for other purposes | Section 5.0 |
+Buffers to be tagged with unique id 0 | Section 5.0 |
+Make sure that frame index provided with the common constants is matching the presented frame | Section 8.0 |
+Inputs are passed into Streamline look correct as well as camera matrices and dynamic objects | Debug plugin guide (separate doc) |
 Application checks the signature of sl.interposer.dll to make sure it is a genuine NVIDIA library | Streamline programming guide,section 2.1.1 |
-Requirements for Dynamic Resolution are met (if the game supports Dynamic Resolution)  | Section 10.0 | DLSS-G is turned off (by setting `sl::DLSSGOptions::mode` to `eDLSSGModeOff`) when the game is paused, loading, in menu and in general NOT rendering game frames and also when modifying resolution & full-screen vs windowed mode | Section 12.0 |
+Requirements for Dynamic Resolution are met (if the game supports Dynamic Resolution)  | Section 10.0 |
+DLSS-G is turned off (by setting `sl::DLSSGOptions::mode` to `sl::DLSSGMode::eOff`) when the game is paused, loading, in menu and in general NOT rendering game frames and also when modifying resolution & full-screen vs windowed mode | Section 12.0 |
+Swap chain is recreated every time DLSS-G is turned on or off (by changing `sl::DLSSGOptions::mode`) to avoid unnecessary performance overhead when DLSS-G is switched off | Section 19.0 |
-Reduce the amount of motion blur; when DLSS-G enabled, halve the distance/magnitude of motion blur | Section 14.0 | Reflex is properly integrated (see checklist in Reflex Programming Guide) | Section 8.0 | In-game UI for enabling/disabling DLSS-G is implemented | RTX UI Guidelines (separate doc) | Only full production non-watermarked libraries are packaged in the release build | N/A | No errors or unexpected warnings in Streamline and DLSS-G log files while running the feature | N/A |
+Reduce the amount of motion blur; when DLSS-G enabled, halve the distance/magnitude of motion blur | Section 14.0 |
+Reflex is properly integrated (see checklist in Reflex Programming Guide) | Section 8.0 |
+In-game UI for enabling/disabling DLSS-G is implemented | RTX UI Guidelines (separate doc) |
+Only full production non-watermarked libraries are packaged in the release build | N/A |
+No errors or unexpected warnings in Streamline and DLSS-G log files while running the feature | N/A |

 ### 1.0 REQUIREMENTS

 **NOTE - DLSS-G requires the following Windows versions/settings to run.
 The DLSS-G feature will fail to be available if these are not met.
 Failing any of these will cause DLSS-G to be unavailable, and Streamline will log an error:**

 * Minimum Windows OS version of Win10 20H1 (version 2004, build 19041 or higher)
 * Display Hardware-accelerated GPU Scheduling (HWS) must be enabled via Settings : System : Display : Graphics : Change default graphics settings.